croxit-administrator/apidocs/source/index.html.md

 Parameter |  Description
 --------- |  -----------
-callback_payment_id | Callback id created when <code>croxit</code> send your server about callback virtual account payment payment_amount | Amount that was paid to this virtual account payment_id | Id for payment Virtual Account payment_timestamp | Date time when payment virtual account happened business_partner_id | Your user ID customer_id | Your customer ID based on your request
+payment_id | Id for payment Virtual Account payment_amount | Amount that was paid to this virtual account payment_timestamp | Date time when payment virtual account happened business_partner_id | Your user ID customer_id | Your customer ID based on your request